Download PDF: Launch_Dec2018.pdf

 Soyuz, shown in Figure 10.16, is a Russian launch vehicle family with large heritage of missions and currently the only man-rated launcher to the ISS.
 The first Soyuz had its maiden flight in 1966.
 With the retirement of Soyuz-U in 2015, only two variants of the family are in use from now on: Soyuz-FG and Soyuz-2.
 Dedicated to manned launches, since its first flight in 2001, Soyuz-FG has only once carried secondary payloads, delivering three small spacecraft to orbit during its July 2012 mission.
 Soyuz-2, on the other hand, has lifted more than twenty secondary payloads.
 Since the system is operational, the TRL is 9.

-The first Vega (Figure 10.17) lifted off on 13 February 2012 from French Guiana carrying eight small spacecraft (ALMASat 1, e-st@r, Goliat, MaSat-1, PW-Sat, ROBUSTA, Unicubesat-GG, XaTcobeo).
-The second mission in 2013 carried one cubesat (ESTCUBE 1) and two other small spacecraft (Vnredsat 1 and Proba V).
+The first Vega (Figure 10-17) lifted off on 13 February 2012 from French Guiana carrying eight small spacecraft (ALMASat 1, e-st@r, Goliat, MaSat-1, PW-Sat, ROBUSTA, UniCubeSat-GG, XaTcobeo).
+The second mission in 2013 carried one CubeSat (ESTCUBE 1) and two other small spacecraft (Vnredsat 1 and Proba V).
 The vehicle has had three more successful launches, but none of them contained small spacecraft.
-Vega will launch a block of nine Skybox Imaging spacecraft in 2016-2017 .
+Vega launched four Skysat payloads in 2016 11.
 Since the system is operational, the TRL is 9.

 A dedicated ride-share is a mission where a third party integrator purchases an entire launch from a launch vehicle provider and then contracts, manifests, and integrates multiple small spacecraft on that mission in the absence of a primary payload.
 This approach removes the constraint of the small spacecraft providers to adhere to a primary spacecraft provider’s mission requirements and provides the small spacecraft the ability to control more of the mission parameters.
 Dedicated ride-share is expected to increase the number and frequency of launch opportunities for small spacecraft, while at the same time, providing the cost benefit of splitting the launch cost and capacity on a single mission.
 Until now, two companies have announced their dedicated ride-share contracts, but more mission of this type will possibly follow.

 TriSept Corporation will be another integrator offering dedicated ride-share missions with its FANTM-RIDE system.
-Although the schedule of the first dedicated flight is not officially announced, an 2015 report states that this mission, sRS-1, may be planned for 2017 .
+The schedule of the first dedicated flight is not officially announced according to the FANTM-RiDE main page 12.

 Orbital Maneuvering Systems